jsenv/core/docs/bundling/build-api.md

 ## entryPointMap

 `entryPointMap` parameter is an object describing your project entry points.
-A dedicated bundle is generated for each entry.
 This parameter is optional with a default value assuming you have a single entry point being `main.html` or `main.js` depending the format you are using.
-Keys are relative to project directory and values are relative to bundle directory.
+Keys are relative to project directory and values are relative to build directory.

 ```json
 {